swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 _`Regex` here is a stand-in type, further details about the type such as if or how this will scale to strongly typed captures is still under investigation._

 _How best to diagnose grapheme-semantic concerns is still under investigation and probably best discussed in their corresponding threads.
 For example, `Range<Character>` is not [countable][countable] and [ordering is not linguistically meaningful][ordering], so validating character class ranges may involve restricting to a semantically-meaningful range (e.g. ASCII).
-This is best discussed in the (upcoming) character class pitch/thread._
+This is best discussed in the [character classes pitch thread][char-classes-pitch]._

 The compiler will then transform the literal into a set of builder calls that may be customized by adopting the `ExpressibleByRegexLiteral` protocol.
 Below is a straw-person transformation of this example: